-ASSESSMENTS: We are using The Developmental Continuum Individual Child Profile to assist teachers in linking curriculum and assessment.
+ASSESSMENTS: PARENT/ TEACHER CONFERENCES: (Preschool - Kindergarten) - We are using The Developmental Continuum and Assessment System.
+This particular Curriculum and Assessment System assists teachers in linking curriculum and assessment.
 It considers what to expect from children at a given stage of development.
 As teachers assess children they are able to identify areas of the classroom planning that may need strengthening for the needs of a group of children or an individual child.
 Teachers use the following methods to analyze children during normal daily activities.
 Some methods used are; observation, documentation and a collection of children's work.
 Children's progress is assessed in the areas of Social/Emotional Development, Physical Development, Cognitive Development and Language Development.
-The information gathered from the profile is then used to provide parents a written assessment.
+Parents will be provided a copy of the written assessment.
 Assessing children accomplishes multiple purposes such as arranging for developmental screening and referral for diagnostic assessment when indicated, identifying children's interests and needs, describing the developmental progress and learning of children, improving curriculum and adapting teaching practices and the environment, planning program improvement and communicating with families.